-It’s been four months since we—Joshua & Ryan—made tracks from Ohio to our mountainside cabin in Montana.
-After 120 days doing the Thoreau-with-WiFi thing, we’re leaving our remote cabin on February 1, 2013 to write the next chapter of our lifelong story.
+It’s been four months since we—Joshua & Ryan—made tracks from Ohio to our mountainside cabin in Montana, in October 2012.
+After 120 days doing the Thoreau-with-WiFi thing, we’re leaving our remote cabin on February 1, 2013, to write the next chapter of our lifelong story.
 But don’t fret, we’ll still be situated in the Treasure State.

-And but now we must continue to move forward if we want to continue to grow.
-Henceforth, our next chapter will take us 78 miles west to Missoula, Montana for the next six months, where we’ll focus primarily on Asymmetrical Press, the unconventional indie publishing company we started last year with our friend Colin Wright.
+And now we must continue to move forward if we want to continue to grow.
+Henceforth, our next chapter will take us 78 miles west to Missoula, Montana, where we’ll focus primarily on Asymmetrical Press, the unconventional indie publishing company we started last year with our friend Colin Wright.
 Colin is running with us toward Missoula, taking on the role of the de facto third Minimalist, which seems apropos considering that he’s the man who introduced us to minimalism in the first place.

 There’re at least five—likely more—motives for us to plant roots in Missoula: